sake92/fp4noobs/README.md

 myCls f 2   // works!
 ```

-So we "fix" the first example by extending the type using "extension functions":
+So we fix the first example by extending the type using "extension function":
 ```scala
 extension (x: Int)
   def f(y: Int): Int = x + y